 The main character of the story is Theresa Spencer; you may remember her in the actual show.
 She was with Daniel Faraday at his Oxford graduation, and was visited by Desmond Hume in Season 5.
 At that time, she was in a comatose state being taken care of by her sister.
 Apparently, something terrible happened in one of Daniel's science experiments that caused her condition, and may have contributed to Daniel's memory loss.
 Like Desmond Hume, she too is somebody extremely special and in a unique position to bridge the necessary gaps between time and consciousness.

 I hope you enjoy the ride; I must warn you, it will be long.
 Stick with it.
 The answers will come.
-And so, the story begins where everything began and ended, at the very source of it all; the hatch.
 I'll begin with a quote from Daniel's physics journal; a message written to him from his Mother who desperately hoped he was the key to averting his own death, and perhaps the death of many others:

 No matter what, remember,

 I will always love you.

-The rhythm of his heart pulses faintly in the background.
+The rhythm of his heart beeps faintly in the background.
 The medical equipment he's connected to is outdated; devices he hasn't seen since his first year of med school.
-He pulls the mask below his chin and coughs as he inhales the stale humid air.
-The walls of the room are rusty unpolished metal, like the interior of a ship.
-He may be inside a hospital, but it's certainly not St. Sebastian's.
+He pulls the oxygen mask below his chin and coughs as he inhales the stale humid air.
+The room is covered with rust and corrosion.
+Puddles of water form along the bottom seams of the metal walls suggesting the enclosure is underground.
 A plastic id bracelet stamped "Patient 23" is wrapped around his wrist.

 Jack hears movement in the hallway outside; suddenly, an ominous figure dressed in a hazmat suit stands at the doorway.
 The pulse of his heart monitor starts racing.

 "Please, don't panic.
 I'm not going to hurt you," says the suited figure.
 Jack's caught off guard that the voice is a woman's.
 She steps closer; the suit she's wearing looks like an astronaut, except fitted and less bulky.
 A tiny light within the helmet illuminates her smoothly featured face.